Where are you located? On the corner of Broad Street and Parks Road. The reader entrance is located on Parks Road.

 May I photograph this book/manuscript?
 In general this is possible, but subject to conservation, copyright and ownership issues.
 Staff should be asked for guidance.
 Images taken are for private research purposes only.

 May I photocopy these papers?
 Subject to copyright/ownership restrictions, unbound material may be photocopied by our Photocopying staff.
-Order forms for personal collection or for posting are available on application to the staff.
-In general the turnaround is 3 days collected or 1-2 weeks posted.
+Order forms for personal collection are available on application to the staff.
+In general the turnaround is 3 days.

 Where is the nearest printer/photocopier?
 In the Reader Enquiries Area.
 (Outside the Reading Rooms on Level 1).